Cal Raleigh Player Props: Mariners vs. Yankees

-The Seattle Mariners and Cal Raleigh (.371 slugging percentage over his past 10 games, including one homer), take on starting pitcher Nestor Cortes Jr. and the New York Yankees at T-Mobile Park, Tuesday at 9:40 PM ET.
+Cal Raleigh -- 1-for-2 with a double in his most recent game -- will be in action for the Seattle Mariners versus the New York Yankees, with Clarke Schmidt on the mound, on May 31 at 9:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Yankees.
+He had a one-hit performance in his last game (1-for-2) against the Yankees.

 Cal Raleigh Game Info & Props vs. the Yankees